 handle all data types/sizes in the table; or

 SELECT only those columns that contain data types that it can handle.

-Otherwise, the ODBC client application must extract compatible data from a public view via a user-defined view.
+Otherwise, the ODBC client application must extract compatible data from a public view via a user-specified view.

-User-defined views ("UDV") can be added to the PDXpert database using the Views collection, in the Collection Explorer's General group.
-UDVs select data from public views and other user-defined views.
+User-specified views ("UDV") can be added to the PDXpert database using the Views collection, in the Collection Explorer's General group.
+UDVs select data from public views and other user-specified views.
 A UDV can exclude columns, filter data, perform calculations, reformat data and CAST() data types to other more convenient types.
-User-defined views always begin with the characters My... (such as MyReleasedParts).
+User-specified views are always contained in the viewer schema, and begin with the characters My…; for example, viewer.MyReleasedParts.

 A server UDV selects data from public views using standard Microsoft SQL Server syntax.

 A client UDV selects data from a limited set of public views (viewer.ItemView, viewer.ItemMasterView, viewer.SourceItemMasterView, and viewer.FilePairMasterView) that are materialized on the client.
 The query SELECT statement must conform to SQLite or SQL Server syntax, depending on the option chosen in the user's User Settings Enable local views option.

 Private views are written for the PDXpert application, and normally used only for advanced queries.
 These views may be modified or deleted when upgrading to a new PDXpert release; queries using these should be tested and updated after an upgrade.
 Private views are always contained in SQL Server's default dbo schema, and end with the characters …_View; for instance, dbo.Item_View or just Item_View.